nens/threedi-docs/source/h_rain.rst

 The precipitation is calculated as the rain intensity multiplied by the surface area.
 When using spatially variable rain, the rain intensity at the location of the centroid of the surface is used.

-The infiltration is computed based on so-called modified Horton method.
+The infiltration is computed based on *modified Horton method*.
 This method assumes an initial infiltration rate that decreases exponentially to an equilibrium rate when the soil becomes wetter.
 When the soil dries, the infiltration rate recovers exponentially to the initial infiltration rate.
 Mathematically, the infiltration is defined under wet conditions as:

 .. math::
    :label: horton_infiltration_0D